michaelrennison/survey/README.md

 How to use:
 1. import the database.sql in server/database/ to your local database driver
 2. Change src/config.json database details to match your own
+3. run `npm install` to install the applications required dependencies
-3. run `npm start` this will run both the server and the react app
+4. run `npm start` this will run both the server and the react app

 ## Tools